Riley94/MyTorch/README.md

 MyTorch is intended as an educational project for myself wherein I attempt to reimpliment the PyTorch library functionalities for ML.
 I intend to implement everything from the Tensor object (partially complete) all the way to the NN functionality and optimizers.
 Most functionality will be written in C++ for efficiency, but just like PyTorch it will be exposed to Python using pybind11.

+Note: Attention towards Windows compatibility on-hold, due to issues with installing some dependencies.
+Will address at a later date.
+In other words, the Windows build will not work as-is.

 ## Table of Contents

 - [Features](#features)